-As of the date of this report, we had total principal amount of \$1,150.0 million of convertible senior notes outstanding due in 2025, and we had total principal amount of \$1,150.0 million of convertible senior notes outstanding due in 2027.
+As of the date of this report, we had total principle amount of \$1,150.0 million of convertible senior notes outstanding due in 2025, total principal amount of \$1,150.0 million of convertible senior notes outstanding due in 2027 and total principal amount of \$1,265 million of convertible senior notes outstanding due in 2029.
 We also entered into a credit facility in November 2022 that provides for an initial \$500.0 million revolving credit facility, and under specified circumstances, the credit facility can be increased to up to \$1 billion in aggregate principal amount.
-As of June 30, 2023, there were \$20.0 million of outstanding borrowings under the credit facility.
+As of September 30, 2023 March 31, 2024, there were no outstanding borrowings under the credit facility.
 Our ability to repay any amounts we borrow under our credit facility, refinance the notes, make cash payments in connection with conversions of the notes or repurchase the notes in the event of a fundamental change (as defined in the applicable indenture governing the notes) will depend on market conditions and our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
 We also may not use the cash we have raised through future borrowing under the credit facility or the issuance of the convertible senior notes in an optimally productive and profitable manner.
 If we are unable to remain profitable or if we use more cash than we generate in the future, our level of indebtedness at such time could adversely affect our operations by increasing our vulnerability to adverse changes in general economic and industry conditions and by limiting or prohibiting our ability to obtain additional financing for additional capital expenditures, acquisitions and general corporate and other purposes.
 If we do not have sufficient cash upon conversion of the notes or to repurchase the notes following a fundamental change, we would be in default under the terms of the notes, which could seriously harm our business.
 Although the terms of our credit facility include certain financial ratios that potentially limit our future indebtedness, the terms of the notes do not.
 If we incur significantly more debt, this could intensify the risks described above.
 In addition, if we are unable to obtain financing to fund additional capital expenditures, acquisitions, and general corporate and other purposes on reasonable terms, or at all, then our business, operations and financial condition may be harmed.